Typical local food in Holland is herring

 Name: Agness Walewinder

-Agness, a Polish travel blogger has been travelling and living in different Asian countries since 2011.
+Agness, a Polish travel blogger has been travelling and living in different Asian countries.
 She is well known for travelling the World for less than $25 per day and shares her tricks and tips with the readers of her blog eTramping.com.
 Moreover, she is a food lover obsessed with Chinese cuisine, yoga passionate, life enthusiast, and photography freak.

 Here I grew up: Żagań, Poland.

 Why I visit My City: Mostly because it’s cozy and so historical!